 Reading to learn is an essential lesson component.
 All teachers carefully plan integrated opportunities for children to practise, apply and challenge their reading skills beyond the confines of phonics, English and reading.
 This can be through imaginative role play in EYFS, deciphering coding blocks in computing or even interpreting song lyrics in music.

 When children complete the Little Wandle Letters and Sounds Revised programme and are able to read with accurate automaticity and a clear understanding they become a ‘Free Reader’.
 Pupils are able to choose their own ‘Free Reader’, giving them greater freedom to explore genres that interest them.
-Every free reader text is checked by their class teacher to check the level of challenge and appropriateness.
+Every free reader text is checked by a member of staff to check the level of challenge and appropriateness.
 All pupils take home a ‘Core Reader’ book on a weekly basis that can be shared with an adult or read independently at home.
 The selection of ‘Core Readers’ are produced from Pie Corbett’s Reading Spine that are age appropriate and aim to create a ‘living library inside a child’s mind’.
 Every child has a reading record that is checked in school each week to monitor reading engagement at home.
 Parents are informed by their class teacher if their child is not reading regularly at home.

 Strive for 5 Reading Raffle